 Perspectives 360: Re-Imagining Civil Society’ consists of four lectures given by humanities scholars in the areas of history, literature, women’s studies, and architecture/design, followed by a panel question-and-answer session and reception.

-essay films or books Revealing the Past: The First Jesuit Community in North Louisiana
+Revealing the Past: The First Jesuit Community in North Louisiana

 Louisiana State University Shreveport